townmath/cisp400-reader/_sources/trees/bst.rst

       It does this specifically when our traversal brings us to a null pointer.
       A :term:`leaf node` is place where we can insert a new tree node while still adhering to the binary search tree property.

-      The last argument is a pointer to the parent node of the current node.
-      We or any recursive call made, the parent node is the current node.

       Overwriting an existing value is a design choice.
       We could have chosen to do nothing and simply return the node.